 Secondly, I had to remove all the bad stuff - the sugar and the carbs! - and replace them with low carb alternatives.

 I swapped out the Graham cracker crust for a gluten-free almond flour crust.
-And for the filling, I used my sugar free condensed milk, cream cheese and heavy cream.
+For the filling, I used my sugar free condensed milk, cream cheese and heavy cream.
 And of course lots of lime juice!

-I think you're going to love this low carb key lime pie.
+I think you're going to love this pie.
 It has a gorgeous creamy texture and oodles of flavour.

 Here are the ingredients you'll need: